 Will I have coverage at Christ the Redeemer and on the beach?

 Yes.
 In Copacabana, Ipanema, and the city center, you'll have stable 4G.
-At Christ the Redeemer and Sugarloaf Mountain, the signal is sufficient for WhatsApp, maps, and sending photos, although being high up and with vegetation, it may fluctuate at specific times.
+At Christ the Redeemer on Corcovado and Sugarloaf Mountain, the signal is sufficient for WhatsApp, maps, and sending photos, although being at high altitude and with vegetation, it can fluctuate at specific moments.

 How many GB do I need for a few days in Rio?

-For three or four days, about 3 GB is usually enough if you use hotel Wi-Fi at night.
-If you upload many photos or videos, use Uber daily, or share your connection, go for 5 GB or more to avoid running out halfway through your trip.
+For three or four days, about 3 GB is usually enough if you use the hotel's Wi-Fi at night.
+If you upload a lot of photos or videos, use Uber daily, or share your connection, go for 5 GB or more to avoid running out halfway through your trip.

 Can I install the eSIM before leaving Spain?

-Yes, and it's recommended.
-Install it with your home Wi-Fi, leaving the line ready, but don't activate it until you arrive in Brazil, as many plans start counting days from the first connection.
-Upon landing in Galeão, turn on data and you'll be browsing.
+Yes, and it is recommended.
+Install it with your home Wi-Fi, leaving the line prepared, but do not activate it until you arrive in Brazil, because many plans start counting the days from the first connection.
+Upon landing in Galeão, turn on the data and you'll be able to browse.

 Do I lose my Spanish number while using the eSIM?

-No. The eSIM is a second line solely for data, so your Spanish SIM remains active for receiving calls and SMS.
-You can have both active at the same time and choose which line uses data.
+No. The eSIM is a second line for data only, so your Spanish SIM remains active for receiving calls and SMS.
+You can have both at once and choose which line uses data.
 Many travelers use the eSIM for browsing and their usual number for important calls.

 Conclusion

-Rio is best enjoyed with internet in your pocket: maps so you don't get lost between neighborhoods, Uber to get around, and WhatsApp to share everything.
-Remember that what you buy is the Brazil eSIM, which covers Rio and any other stop in the country.
-Install it before you travel, activate it upon landing in Galeão, and don't worry about a thing.
+Rio is best enjoyed with internet in your pocket: maps to navigate neighborhoods, Uber for getting around, and WhatsApp to share everything.
+Remember that what you're buying is the Brazil eSIM, which covers Rio and any other stop in the country.
+Install it before you travel, activate it when you land in Galeão, and relax.
 Arrive in Rio connected with the Brazil eSIM and start enjoying from the airport.